 UCDs occur in about 1 in every 10,000 births.
 The most common UCD is OTC deficiency.
 Urea cycle disorders can occur in all ethnic groups.

-Most urea cycle disorders are “recessive disorders.”
-In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder (see diagram on other side).
+Most UCDs are inherited as “recessive disorders.”
+In recessive disorders, both the mother and father are “carriers,” and they do not have any symptoms of the disorder.
 With each pregnancy there is a 1 in 4 (25%) chance that the infant will be affected.
-In OTC deficiency, the abnormal gene is located on the X chromosome.
+OTC deficiency is an "X-linked disorder," meaning the abnormal gene is located on the X chromosome.
 This usually means boys have more severe symptoms than girls, but this can vary.
 A genetic counselor can help explain the inheritance of the disorder and the risks to future infants.

 Some of the UCDs can be screened for at birth through a simple blood test.
-For more details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, see https://www.raredisorders.ca/.
+For details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, visit https://www.raredisorders.ca/.

 The primary nutritional management for UCDs is a low protein diet.
-Special medical foods and formula are often part of the diet.
+Special medical formulas and low protein foods are often part of the diet.
 With the low protein diet, high protein foods are often avoided or strictly limited, as too much high protein food can lead to high ammonia levels.
 These include milk and dairy products, meat, poultry, fish, eggs, beans, nuts and peanut butter.
 Regular breads and pastas may be allowed, but low protein versions of these foods are often used in the diet.
 Vegetables and fruit are allowed.
-Foods may be weighed or measured to ensure that extra protein is not consumed.
+Foods may be weighed or measured to ensure that excess protein is not consumed.
 Special low protein foods allow for more choices in the diet and less concern that the person will eat too much protein.

 Nutricia North America provides a range of medical formulas as well as low protein foods.
 Please contact us for more information.
 Your dietitian will help you decide which products are best.

-There are also some drugs designed to treat urea cycle disorders.
+There are also some drugs designed to help manage UCDs.
 A metabolic physician may prescribe these to help prevent high ammonia levels.
 Because these drugs can cause a decrease in the blood levels of three essential amino acids (leucine, valine and isoleucine), UCD medical formulas from Nutricia have more of these amino acids to help prevent deficiency.
 In some instances it might be necessary to supplement with one or more of these specific amino acids.
-Another medical option for some patients with a urea cycle disorder is a liver transplant.
+Another medical option for some patients with a UCD is a liver transplant.
 Your metabolic physician will discuss the options that are best.

 |National Urea Cycle Disorders Foundation|